 There are other design choices worth mentioning here because there are plenty of decisions made which clearly show an emphasis on form over function.

 Take for instance the fact that there are no buttons or LED lights anywhere.
 It adds that classy, seamless look, but also means the headphones are difficult to control at times.
-Each headphone has a touch-sensitive button on the outside which you can program to perform one of a handful of functions - whether play/pause, skipping a track or switching on the immersion audio effect.
+Each headphone has a touch-sensitive button on the outside which you can program to perform two of a handful of functions - whether play/pause, skipping a track or switching on the immersion audio effect.

 Portability is one other sacrifice.
 Because the band is one single piece of metal, there are no hinges or pivot points anywhere, so you can't fold or collapse the Nuraphone.
 We don't find it very comfortable to wear these cans around the neck either.
 The included case - while stylish and study - isn't small either, so you have a size commitment on your hands.